How to Block Unknown Calls on iPhone (2023)

 Use a Blocking App to Stop Nuisance & Anonymous Calls

-If your phone company can't offer you a way to stop nuisance calls, there are several third-party apps that can help.
+If Apple's Silence Unknown Callers isn't strong enough to block calls from unknown numbers and potential spam, there are several third-party apps that can help.
 Here are two of my top picks.

-RoboKiller is an app is designed to identify robocalls and spam, as well as unmasking unknown numbers with "Super Caller ID."
-Winning the FTC's anti-robocall competition gives RoboKiller a lot of credibility as one of the best nuisance blockers out there.
+RoboKiller is an app designed to identify spam and robocalls, claiming to block 99% of spam calls and texts.
+A real bonus to this call screening app is how many funny ways to answer spam calls it offers, including celebrity voices like Kermit the Frog, Morgan Freeman, and more.
+Winning the FTC's anti-robocall competition gives RoboKiller a lot of credibility as one of the best nuisance blockers for anonymous calls out there.
 RoboKiller's developers offer a one-week free trial, followed by a monthly charge.
-If you're enthusiastic about RoboKiller and find it's the solution you've been looking for, you can purchase a one-year membership for $29.99.
+If you're enthusiastic about RoboKiller and find it's the robo-call solution you've been looking for, you can purchase a one-year membership for $39.99.

 2. Hiya Caller ID and Block